GluuFederation/docs-supportportal-prod/sources/user-guide/index.md

 You must be signed in to submit support requests.

-> The new ticket form might display less fields than those described in this section.
+> The new ticket form may display less fields than those described in this section.
 The fields you see will depend on whether you have a free, paid, or partner account.

 #### To submit a support request

-1. Click the New Ticket button at the top right of the page.
+1. New ticket: Click the New Ticket button at the top right of the page.

+2. Create ticket on behalf of: If you are associated with a certified Gluu Partner organization, and have been granted access to a Gluu customers support account, you can use this field to associate a new ticket with the appropriate customer organization and person.
+First select the customer account you are opening the ticket on behalf of, and then select the appropriate user to create the ticket for.

-2. Select which version of the Gluu Server you deployed.
+3. Gluu Server Version: Select which version of the Gluu Server you are inquiring about so that we can better understand the issue.

-3. Select the OS you are using.
+4. Which OS are you using?: Select the appropriate OS to let us know more about the server you deployed Gluu on.

+5. Is it 64-bit hardware?: This is a minimum requirement for all Gluu Server deployments.
+Please confirm that your server is using 64-bit hardware.

-4. Confirm that you are using 64-bit hardware and the server has at least 4GB of RAM (these are minimum requirements for all Gluu Server deployments).
+6. Does the server have at least 4GB RAM?
+This is a minimum requirement for all Gluu Server deployments.
+Please confirm that your server has at least 4GB RAM.

-5. Enter a ticket title.
+7. Title: Enter a descriptive ticket title.

-6. Enter a ticket description.
-> The ticket editor supports markdown formatting.
-Use this [markdown formatting guide](http://dillinger.io/) if you are not familiar with markdown.

-7. Choose a category for the ticket.

-8. Choose a status for the ticket.
+8. Description: Enter a description of your issue or question.
+If you're experiencing what you think may be a bug, please include all relevant details for us to reproduce.

-9. Choose a priority for the ticket.
+9. Category: Choose from one of the available categories to help organize your ticket.

+10. Status: Let us know whether the ticket is new, in progress, or already pending input.

+11. Priority: Let us know how urgent the ticket is.

-10. Set the ticket privacy to either public or private.
-By default tickets opened by customers and partners are marked as private.
+12. Privacy: Set the ticket privacy to either public or private.
+If the ticket is private, only you, your colleagues, and any associated partners will be able to see the ticket.
+Public tickets are publicly viewable.
+By default new tickets created by customers and partners are marked as private.

-11. If you have any supporting details hosted on another site, like pastebin, include a link to the supporting information.
+13. Link URL: If you have any supporting details hosted on another site, like pastebin, include a link to the supporting information.

-12. To cc colleagues or partners, use a comma to separate each email address.
+14. Send copy to: To cc colleagues or partners, enter their email address here and use a comma to separate each email address.

-13. Upload files for any additional supporting information.
+15. Attachment: Upload files for any additional supporting information like logs.

-14. Submit your ticket.
+16. Submit your ticket!

 > Use our guide to learn [how to create a good ticket](./how-to-ask.md) on Gluu Support.